custap80/filetypeidentify/README.md

 - Database update script `update-database-ps.bat`

 ## Notes
 It seems the original developer has deleted their google code repository, including their email.
 There is no any source code available still.
-Will update if it's available

 ## Reference